Palestinian PM Hamdallah survives Gaza roadside bomb attack

 “The attack against the government of consensus is an attack against the unity of the Palestinian people,” said Nabil Abu Rdainah, a spokesman for Abbas.

-In a statement, Hamas said the targeting of Hamdallah’s motorcade was“part of attempts to damage the security of Gaza and deal a blow to efforts to finalize reconciliation”.
+In a statement, Hamas said the targeting of Hamdallah’s motorcade was “part of attempts to damage the security of Gaza and deal a blow to efforts to finalise reconciliation”.
 Hamas-led security forces said they had launched an investigation.

+In a statement from its foreign ministry Egypt condemned the attack and said reconciliation efforts would continue.
+Those remarks were echoed by Abbas who met with Hamdallah a few hours after the incident, which he described as a “criminal and terrorist, sinful attempt.”

 Reporting by Nidal al-Mughrabi, Ali Sawafta and Stephen Farrell; Writing by Jeffrey Heller in Jerusalem; Editing by Richard Balmforth